-Other incentives: We have a retention incentive available to all employees, including the CEO, senior officers and highly compensated individuals.
+Other incentives: We have a retention incentive available to all employees, including the CEO, senior officers, and highly compensated individuals.
 The incentive is paid with an annual component and a long-term component, subject to the participant's employment after three years.
 Eligibility to participate in this incentive program includes the employee's most recent performance as well as specialized knowledge and strategic role of his/her position.
 Due to the retention nature of this incentive, it is reported in the compensation table, on the following page, in the period paid.
 In addition, we have a sales incentive plan that is available to all full-time branch employees.
-The incentives are paid for sales of insurance and leasing products, are paid monthly and are subject to the cap set by FCA.
+The incentives are paid for sales of insurance and leasing products, are paid monthly, and are subject to the cap set by the Farm Credit Administration (FCA).

-Retirement Plans: We have various post-employment benefit plans which are generally available to all association employees, including the CEO, senior officers and highly compensated individuals, based on dates of service to the association and are not otherwise differentiated by position, unless specifically stated.
-Information regarding the post-employment benefit plans is included in Notes 2 and 9 to the accompanying Consolidated Financial Statements
+Retirement Plans: We have various post-employment benefit plans which are generally available to all Association employees, including the CEO, senior officers, and highly compensated individuals, based on dates of service to the Association and are not otherwise differentiated by position, unless specifically stated.
+Information regarding the post-employment benefit plans is included in Notes 2 and 8 to the Consolidated Financial Statements in this Annual Report.

-Other Components of Compensation: Additionally, compensation associated with any company-paid vehicles, group term life insurance premiums, disability insurance premiums or other on-the-spot incentives such as gift cards, may be made available to the CEO, senior officers and highly compensated individuals based on job criteria or similar plans available to all employees.
+Other Components of Compensation: Additionally, compensation associated with any company-paid vehicles, group term life insurance premiums, disability insurance premiums, or on the spot incentives, such as gift cards, may be made available to the CEO, senior officers, and highly compensated individuals based on job criteria or similar plans available to all employees.